 kind delete cluster

-For more information, see the kind Deleting a cluster documentation.
+See the kind Deleting a cluster documentation for more information.